Postherpetic Neuralgia (cont.)

 - Find a local Doctor in your town

-How is postherpetic neuralgia diagnosed?
+How is postherpetic neuralgia treated?

 Treatment is individualized for each patient; there is no treatment that is effective for all PHN patients, so clinicians often use two or more of the drug categories with examples listed below: